themue/site.themue.dev/content/post/2019-tideland-go-library-v0-2-0.md

 But it also contains two bigger blocks.
 One has been the splitting of the somehow poor designed and organized `webbex` into the new `httpx` and `web`.
 The other one is the even bigger one, I needed most of the time for it.
 It's the re-engineering of the `cells` package for event-driven Go applications.

 The first ideas for the next release are already planned and noted as [issues](https://github.com/tideland/go/issues).
 Quite interesting will be the factories for typical cell meshes.
-Also thinking about adding more helper packages for the work with concurrency.
+Or the possibility of setting options for started cells.
+I'm Also thinking about adding more helper packages for the work with concurrency.